alialib/alia/docs/roadmap.md

 hasn't had the filters applied, or maybe the red eye filter has been applied but not the sepia one, or maybe the image is actually already available in memory exactly the way the application wants it because it's been requesting the exact same thing on every update for the last five minutes.
-Just like a reactive application doesn't care how you get the UI to the state that it wants, the imaging application doesn't care how this image arrives.
+Just like an application with a declarative UI doesn't care how you get the UI to match what it declares, the imaging application doesn't care how this image arrives.
 It just wants it displayed for the user.

 An alia application that deals with non-trivial calculations and resources can